 It is the responsibility of competitors to follow the requirements of the Federal Aviation Regulations and any waiver for the event.
-In all cases involving air traffic rules and air safety, the Director or her delegated official will act in consultation with the FAA Monitor.
+In all cases involving violation of air traffic rules and air safety noted by the assigned FAA monitor, the Director or his delegated official will act in concert with the FAA Monitor.